Everyone is welcome at Highland Presbyterian Church

 Taking the next step to become a Member

 New member orientations occur throughout the year.
-To learn when opportunities are available, contact Rev. Matt Nickel at email@example.com or 502-451-2910
+To learn when opportunities are available, contact Rev. Cynthia Campbell at firstname.lastname@example.org or 502-451-2910